Scalar unit¶

 Treats a register as 4-byte vector, sends the bytes as s2v factors (treating

-them as signed with 7 fractional bits). $vc
+them as signed with 7 fractional bits). $vc selection is sent as well.

 If the s2v output is used as masks, this effectively takes mask 0 from source